All Episodes

 They're inseparable.

-And their objective is to break the private sector, break the bank and the private sector to bust its will to pare it down.
+And their objective is to break the private sector, break the bank and the private sector, to bust its will, to pare it down.

 There is an animus they have against it.

-Not just between private sector unions and public sector unions, private sector employees, period.
+And it's a coming battle, not just between private sector unions and public sector unions, private sector employees, period.

-Private sector employees forget private sector unions.
+Private sector employees, forget private sector unions.

 It's great to have you here.